anirudhdahiya9/trade-data/readme.md

 ### Location
 Used the UN location code data from [here](http://www.unece.org/cefact/locode/welcome.html).
 Cleaned the country and province names in the notebook.
 Data currently segregated into cities, subdivisions and countries list.
 * Should I consider company addresses as data points too here?
 Access to that data exists as part of [Corpwatch](https://old.datahub.io/dataset/corpwatch) company registries data.

+Also scraped the data for top 2000 populated cities, and added to the data mix.

 ###  Company Names
 Data fetched from [Corpwatch](https://old.datahub.io/dataset/corpwatch).